 1. Phulkari Dupatta

 Phulkari dupattas are an accurate representation of the liveliness of Punjab.
 The highly intricate multi-colored embroidery done on either jute, khadi or georgette fabrics are popular everywhere.
 From street styles to big designer labels, all have suddenly picked this style up.
 The best part about these dupattas is that you do not need a set pattern, you can mix and match them.
+There is no need to accessorize this look as the bright color of the dupatta will have the heads turning.
 Just keep the outfit simple.

 2. Bandhani/Bandhej Dupatta

 Bandhani style dupattas go way back in time, and the technique is known to be as old as the Indus Valley Civilization.
 These are knotted and dyed dupattas that come in a variety of fabrics.
 Rajasthan and Gujarat are famous for their authentic bandhani or bandhej dupattas.
-Bandhani style sarees, dupattas or suits never really go out of style.
+You look classy and confident in this graceful cultural attire effortlessly.
+Bandhani style sarees, dupattas, or suits never really go out of style.
 You can simply wear a bandhani dupatta with a black or a white kurta and pair them with tribal jewelry to look effortless.

 3. Chanderi Silk Dupatta